beta-nu-theta-chi/alter-award/README.md

- alter-award
 # alter-award

-This is the Beta Nu Chapter of Theta Chi Fraternity's application to the 2015 Howard R. Alter Junior Award for Chapter Excellence.
-Written by Secretary Alec Frye, President Aditya Rengaswamy, and Awards Chair Zack Williams.
+This repository holds the 2015 and 2016 Beta Nu Chapter of Theta Chi Fraternity's applications to the Howard R. Alter Junior Award for Chapter Excellence.

-Included are the latex files used to produce the application.
-Ideally, future award chairs will be able to fork this over and easily edit their documents while maintaining the look that latex-ing gives you.
-Additionally, much of the content can be largely pasted into future applications with minimal adjustment.
-This project will be successful if it actually aids in organizational memory.
+Included are the .tex files used to generate the final .pdf application, so it will be easily updateable.

+If you are a future Awards Chair for the chapter and don't know how to use latex, ask another brother for help, or email ramon@case.edu.